jeffliao8888/hindroid-replication/report.md

 ![Candy Crush](./src/images/candy_crush_relations.png)
 From this descriptive image, we can see that there is a class that has a ton of connections, and this would be the Object class.

+## Baseline Classification

 For the classification trial stage, I used only a total dataset of 9 apps, 5 benign and 4 malware.
 The small dataset is mostly for testing whether the code works properly.
 1 benign and 1 malware was held out as the test set.
 This inital trial also only constructed to A graph and used SVM from sklearn.
 One interesting characteristic of from the dataset was that the first column was all 1 for the benign apps and 0 for malware apps.
 ![A graph](./src/images/a_graph.jpg)
 Because of the small dataset and the seemingly interesting column feature, the SVM without and parameter tunings got an 100% accuracy.
 Though this measurement may not mean much, but it will be interesting to see how the features will turn out to be when the dataset is scaled up.

-## Baseline Classification
+Below is an expansion on the inital setup.
+For this baseline, the A graph was constructed using a dataset of 20 benign apps and 20 malware.
 I made my baseline classification with the assumption that malware and bengign apps may have a different set of APIs that it calls.
 Therefore, I borrowed the A graph as an idea and used that matrix as my set of features.
 The reason is that the A graph gives us information about what APIs do each APK call.
 Using this feature, I am able to plug this matrix in to a SVM and get a prediction.
 Using this method, my training set was 70%, while the test set was 30%.
 Using this logic, I got an accuracy rate of 62.5%.

 ## HinDroid's Approach